CoreRobotics/CoreRobotics/README.md

 - *doc/* contains the doxygen Doxyfile for generating html documentation.
 Please install [doxygen](http://www.stack.nl/~dimitri/doxygen/) and run the doxyfile to generate.
 The main documentation page will be *doc/html/index.html*
 - *python/* contains code for the python wrapper.
 - *src/* contains the library source and headers.
 "CoreRobotics.hpp" is the main header for the project.
 Classes and functions are organized into sub folders.
-- *utils/* contains code for testing library functionality.
+- *tests/* contains code for testing library functionality (Using GTest).
+Binaries are compiled to tests/bin.
 Tests for each class are broken out into test_<classname> and should test functionality of each method.
 The test binary gets written to *./bin*  These scripts are also useful for seeing examples of how to use a particular function of the library.
+- *examples/* constains examples.
+Binaries are compiled to examples/bin.

 ## External Dependencies
 CoreRobotics makes use of Eigen (vector/matrix math) and Boost libraries.
 Make sure you have installed these for your system before proceeding.
 Only headers from both libraries are needed, so it is not necessary to compile binaries.
 If you are using Mac, you can use homebrew to install.
 On Linux, you can use apt-get.